Rikarin/Trinix/README.md

 * VFS Manager with `Ext2` readonly filesystem.
 Basic `dev` devices like null, zero, ...
 * Synchonization primitives Spinlocks, Mutexex, Semapthores, Signals, Events, Messages, Shared Memnory, ...
 * Multitasking with Thread -> Process implementation

+# Hacking druntime #
+* in proxy use our malloc/free/... calls
+* in lifetime add __gshared to some vars
+* add gcc dir and stdvarg from gdc druntime

 # Licence #